Youth 1 Fall Retreat is coming up in September. Contact Ann Carter for more information.

 The ministry is designed for young adults who have not found their professional career path and are seeking fellowship and study opportunities that apply scripture and faith principles to the transitional period between school and work lives.
 The college-age ministry meets on Sunday mornings for fellowship and Bible study and on Wednesday evenings for prayer, fellowship and faith application discussions.

-For more information about Youth 2 or College contact Bart Dalton, Minister to Students.
+For more information about Youth 2 or College contact Ann Carter, Minister to Students.